 Christmas Shopping With a Crafty Dublin Twist.

-Dublin Flea Christmas Market is heading back for a third year in a row at The Point Village.
-From Thursday December 7th to Sunday December 10th, the shopping centre will be transformed into a winter wonderland filled with over 135 stalls selling the flea market’s usual retro and vintage wares alongside Irish craft and design.
+Dublin Flea Christmas Market is heading back for a fourth year in a row at The Point Village.
+From Thursday, December 6th to Sunday, December 9th and again from Thursday, December 13th to Sunday, December 16th, the shopping centre will be transformed into a thriving Christmas market.
+All of the stalls are carefully curated from over 500 submissions to host the best up-and-coming Irish-based artists, designers and crafts people, retro, vintage and antique collectors and artisan food producers.

 As it was last year, this years Dublin Flea Christmas Market is supported by Dublin City Council and Dublin.ie.
 We sat down with half of the four-person team behind Dublin Flea, Sharon Greene and Dave Dunn to find out what makes the Christmas Flea Market so special.

 Images courtesy of Edit Elias Photography

-The Dublin Flea Market began in 2008 with the coming together of three friends, Sharon, Luca D’Alfonso and Aisling Rogerson.
+The Dublin Flea Market began in 2008 with the coming together of three friends, Sharon Greene, Luca D’Alfonso and Aisling Rogerson.
 Dave Dunn came on board soon afterwards.

 “It was the right time and the right place.
 It was the beginning of the recession.
 It was a reaction to eight years of the boom, which was all about labels and buying things new.
 The recession came at a point where people were looking for an alternative, something with a bit more heart and something with a bit more community spirit.
 We provided that”, says Sharon.